Trump threatens to try to take back the Panama Canal. Panama's president balks at the suggestion

 “We’re being ripped off at the Panama Canal,” he said, bemoaning that his country ”foolishly gave it away.”

-The United States built the Panama canal in the early 1900s, as it looked for ways to facilitate the transit of commercial and military vessels between its coasts.
+The United States built the canal in the early 1900s as it looked for ways to facilitate the transit of commercial and military vessels between its coasts.
 Washington relinquished control of the waterway to Panama on Dec.
-31, 1999, under a treaty signed in 1977 under President Jimmy Carter.
+31, 1999, under a treaty signed in 1977 by President Jimmy Carter.

 The canal depends on reservoirs to operate its locks and was heavily affected by 2023 Central American droughts that forced it to substantially reduce the number of daily slots for crossing ships.
 With fewer ships using the canal each day, administrators also increased the fees that are charged all shippers for reserving a slot.

-Note: This story has been corrected to reflect that Panama’s president Mulino was elected in May, not April.